cmcqueen/cobs-python/README.txt

 ======  ======  ======  ======  ======  ======

 Because the last data byte (**26**) is greater than the usual length code (**04**), the last data byte can be inserted in place of the length code, and removed from the end of the sequence.
 This avoids the usual +1 byte overhead of the COBS encoding.

 The decoder detects this variation on the encoding simply by detecting that the length code is greater than the number of remaining bytes.
-That situation would be a decoding error in regular COBS, but in COBS/R it is used to save one byte in the encoded form.
+That situation would be a decoding error in regular COBS, but in COBS/R it is used to save one byte in the encoded message.